Income and Financial Data of Individuals, Preliminary T1 Family File

 4. When Census or National Household Survey data are available, many comparisons are made -- population, income and demographics.

-5. In addition, comparisons are made for income of individuals with annual income data produced by CRA.
+5. In addition, comparisons are made for income of individuals with annual income data produced by the Canada Revenue Agency.

 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.